Family Fun Flotilla!

 A bear hanging around the neighborhood apparently helped make the overnight more memorable for the campers from suburban Connecticut.

 The Baker River, which meanders down from the slopes of the southern White Mountains to join the Pemigewasset in Plymouth.
 Like all rivers, the Baker changes moods according to water level.
-When Kate scouted it as a potential playground earlier this summer, is was high and powerful—too powerful for a Fun Family Frolic, but by the time the adventure happened, it was so gentle, their only real risk was scraping the bottoms of their boats.
+When Kate scouted it as a potential playground earlier this summer, is was high and powerful—too powerful for a Family Fun Float!, but by the time the adventure happened, it was so gentle, their only real risk was scraping the bottoms of their boats.

 Speaking of boats, a supremely motley collection of canoes and kayaks made up their flotilla, plus a couple of tethered innertubes for kids to ride in.
 You don’t need (or even necessarily want) fancy floats on a trip like this.
 As long as it gets you safely downriver, it’s perfect!
 Kate and Doug modified their old Sawyer fiberglass canoe with a “Sampan” top that provided shade for fair-skinned Kate and Max while Doug and his mother paddled.